XXDIL/ML-Andrew-Ng-Python/README.md

 * Neural Networks Learning

 ## Solutions
-You can check out my implementation of the assignments [here](https://github.com/nsoojin/coursera-ml-py-sj).
-I tried to vectorize all the solutions.
+You can check out my implementation of the assignments [here](https://github.com/XXDIL/ML-Andrew-Ng-Python-)